icicleio/dns/README.md

 Methods returning a `Generator` can be used to create a [Coroutine](https://github.com/icicleio/icicle/wiki/Coroutines) (e.g., `new Coroutine($executor->execute(...))`) or yielded within another Coroutine (use `yield from` in PHP 7 for better performance).

 This library uses [LibDNS](//github.com/DaveRandom/LibDNS) to create and parse DNS messages.
 Unfortunately the documentation for this library is currently limited to DocComments in the source code.
-If using only the resolver and connector components of this library, there is no need to worry about how this library works.
-The executor component returns coroutines that are resolved with `LibDNS\Messages\Message` instances, representing the response from the DNS server.
+If only using resolvers and connectors in this library, there is no need to worry about how LibDNS works.
+Executors returns coroutines that are resolved with `LibDNS\Messages\Message` instances, representing the response from the DNS server.
 Using these objects is simple and will be described in the executor section below.

 #### Function prototypes